Here you’ll find answers to some of the most frequently asked questions about Sea Link.

 For further information on EMFs visit our website, www.emfs.info.
 If you would prefer to talk about your concerns, please do not hesitate to call the EMF helpline on 0845 702 3270 or email [email protected].

-We are rigorously assessing Sea Link's impact on designated sites and the environment, adhering to the "mitigation hierarchy" by avoiding, minimising, restoring, and offsetting impacts.
-Our efforts include micro-siting cables, using non-intrusive methods, and ensuring a 10% Biodiversity Net Gain, which means that the local environment will be left in a demonstrably and measurably more biodiverse state than prior to the commencement of the Project.
+We are rigorously assessing potential environmental impacts and we will be adhering to the "mitigation hierarchy" by avoiding, minimising, restoring, and offsetting impacts.
+Our efforts include micro-siting cables, using non-intrusive construction methods, and ensuring a 10% Biodiversity Net Gain, which means we will leave the environment better than we found it.
 This will be achieved by a range of measures, such as habitat creation and enhancement for protected species.

 We'll conduct a comprehensive environmental impact assessment, meeting legal requirements under the EIA Regulations.
 Stakeholders can comment on our Preliminary Environmental Information Report (PEIR), and when we submit our application for development consent, we will include the full Environmental Statement accounting for expert and public feedback received during consultation.